 Set your feather radius depending on your own tastes and how you’d like your final results to look.
 I’ve chosen to use a feather radius of 20 pixels for this edit.
 Click OK when you’ve set the feather radius.

 Next, select Quick Mask Mode from the left-hand toolbar.
 Photoshop denotes this mode with a rectangle with a circle taken from the center, as shown below:

 Entering Quick Mask Mode overlays your photo in red.
 You should now be able to see where you applied your feather effect.

 Click again on the Quick Mask Mode button to return to the normal viewing mode.

 Next, go to Select » Inverse to inverse the selection in the image.

-Then go ahead to Layer » New » Layer to add a new layer and fill this layer with white using the paint bucket tool.
+Now it’s time to create a new background for your image so that the feathered edge is obvious.
+Go to Layer » New » Layer to add a new layer and fill this layer with a color of your choice using the Paint Bucket.

 I’ve chosen to fill my background with white.
 Of course, you can place your selection on any background you want, including patterned backgrounds and even other photos.